mosip/k8s-infra/monitoring/README.md

 # Cluster Monitoring

 ## Install
 Prometheus and Graphana tools are used to monitor the cluster.
-Install as given below:
+There are two ways to install monitoring app as given below:

+### Using Helm charts:

+* Update the values.yaml file based on your requiremnt before installing monitoring.
+* Running `install.sh` will deploy monitoring within your kubernetes cluster.

+Note: Using helm charts will deploy `102.0.5+up40.1.2` version of rancher-monitoring.

+### Using Rancher-ui:

-1. Select 'Monitoring' App from  Rancher console -> _Apps & Marketplaces_.
+* Select 'Monitoring' App from  Rancher console -> _Apps & Marketplaces_.
-1. Select Chart Version `100.1.3+up19.0.3` from dropdown in Rancher console -> _Apps & Marketplaces_.
+* Select Chart Version `102.0.5+up40.1.2` from dropdown in Rancher console -> _Apps & Marketplaces_.
-1. In Helm options, open the YAML file and disable Nginx Ingress.
+* In Helm options, open the YAML file and disable Nginx Ingress.

     <img src="../docs/_images/ingress-disable.png" width="300">

-1. Click on 'Install'.
+* Click on 'Install'.

 ## Prometheus
 All MOSIP modules have been configured to let Prometheus scrape metrics.